-Until 1976, student loan debt could, like most forms of financial obligation, be discharged in bankruptcy proceedings.
+Until 1976, when a new bankruptcy law was enacted, student loans could, like most forms of financial obligation, be discharged in bankruptcy proceedings.
 At that point, student loan programs were not yet two decades old and student loan debt had not yet reached the stratospheric proportions that defined it in the 21st century.

 That year, largely baseless claims that student debtors were abusing the bankruptcy system led to the first restrictions on bankruptcy discharge of student loan debt.
 These restrictions were tightened even further in the ensuing decades.
 Little progress has been made in reversing them despite concern that they have unfairly biased the system against indebted college graduates.